 In February 2011, we reported the results of PRE-SURGE 2 and RE-SURGE.
 In the PRE-SURGE 2 efficacy study in gout patients initiating allopurinol therapy, which was identical to PRE-SURGE 1 in design and analysis, 248 patients were randomized.
 ARCALYST® met the primary and all secondary study endpoints.
 The primary endpoint was the number of gout flares per patient over the 16-week treatment period.
-Patients who received ARCALYST® at weekly, self-administered, subcutaneous dose of either 160 mg or 80 mg had a 72% decrease in mean number of gout flares compared to the placebo group (p<0.0001).
-Among secondary endpoints, treatment with ARCALYST® reduced the proportion of patients who experienced two or more flares during the study period by up to 82% (6.0% with ARCALYST® 160 mg, 8.5% with ARCALYST® 80 mg, and 32.9% with placebo, p<0.001).
-In addition, treatment with ARCALYST® reduced the proportion of patients who experienced at least one gout flare during the study period by up to 63% (20.5% with ARCALYST® 160 mg, 25.6% with ARCALYST® 80 mg, and 56.1% with placebo, p<0.001).
+Patients who received ARCALYST® at a weekly, self-administered, subcutaneous dose of either 160 mg or 80 mg had a 72% decrease in mean number of gout flares compared to the placebo group (p<0.0001).
+Among secondary endpoints, treatment with ARCALYST® reduced the proportion of patients who experienced two or more flares during the study period by up to 82%.
+In addition, treatment with ARCALYST® reduced the proportion of patients who experienced by up to 63%.